 Ox and Pig Tails

-These are a yummy snack that consists of cartilage with a bit of meat surrounding it.
+These are yummy snacks that consist of cartilage with a bit of meat surrounding it.
 The meat will get your dog’s attention, and the cartilage will help its joints.

 Chicken feet are the most common choice, but there are also duck, goose, guinea fowl, and turkey feet out there.
 Each can serve as a quick snack or an addition to your dog’s dinner.